NaoCoding/NTNU_CP2_2024_bot/README.md

-### The source codes will not be published until the course / sememster end.
+hi### The source codes will not be published until the course / sememster end.
 ```
 About this bot : Discord bot for NTNU CP2 course 2024